The Post-Covid World

 The transition to digital has been a long time coming in the finance industry.
 Fintech innovations, including contactless payments, mobile financial services, and loan and insurance tech have all been climbing steadily for years.

 Regulation will play a significant role in how opportunities in the fintech space take shape in a post-Covid world.
-Financial regulators have accelerated existing innovation initiatives in the wake of Covid-19, according to a survey by the World Bank Group.
 In March 2020, South Korea announced plans to temporarily ease regulations on fintech as part of an effort to accelerate economic recovery as the virus receded in the country.
+If similar measures go into effect in other countries, it could greatly increase activity and innovation in the space.

 In any event, given the mixture of convenience and peace of mind that digital financial services offer, it’s likely that they’ll sustain their growth after lockdowns end.